jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) whether there is an inconsistency between a regional policy statement or a regional plan and a district plan (including any rules of a plan) on a matter of regional significance; or
   (c) whether a regional policy statement or a plan gives effect to a national policy statement or New Zealand coastal policy statement.
 (2) A Minister or local authority responsible for a relevant national policy statement, New Zealand coastal policy statement, policy statement, plan, or order may refer a dispute to the Environment Court for a decision resolving the matter.
-(3) If a dispute about whether there is an inconsistency described in subsection (1)(a) or (b) is referred to the Court, and the Court considers that there is an inconsistency, the Court must order the authority responsible for the policy statement or plan to remove the inconsistency by initiating a change to the policy statement or plan using the process in Schedule 1.
+(3) If a dispute about whether there is an inconsistency described in subsection (1)(a) or (b) is referred to the court, and the court considers that there is an inconsistency, the court must order the authority responsible for the policy statement or plan to remove the inconsistency by initiating a change to the policy statement or plan using the process in Schedule 1.
-(4) If a dispute about whether a regional policy statement or a plan gives effect to a national policy statement or New Zealand coastal policy statement is referred to the Court, and the Court considers that the policy statement or plan does not give effect to the other policy statement, the Court must order the authority responsible for the policy statement or plan to amend it in accordance with section 55.
+(4) If a dispute about whether a regional policy statement or a plan gives effect to a national policy statement or New Zealand coastal policy statement is referred to the court, and the court considers that the policy statement or plan does not give effect to the other policy statement, the court must order the authority responsible for the policy statement or plan to amend it in accordance with section 55.
-(5) However, the Court does not need to make an order under subsection (3) or (4) if it considers that the inconsistency, or failure to give effect to the other policy statement, is of minor significance that does not affect the general intent and purpose of the policy statement, plan, or water conservation order concerned.
+(5) However, the court does not need to make an order under subsection (3) or (4) if it considers that the inconsistency, or failure to give effect to the other policy statement, is of minor significance that does not affect the general intent and purpose of the policy statement, plan, or water conservation order concerned.
 (6) To avoid doubt, giving effect to a policy statement includes giving effect to it by complying with a direction described in section 55(2).

 ### 82A Dispute relating to review under section 79A